wp-plugins/manage-issue-based-magazine/readme.txt

 Upload your magazine as an exclusive pdf magazine, making it easier to publish past issues on the website.
 And readers can easily download issues and read when they want to.

 = 4.
 Efficient Search Behavior =
-If people are coming back to search for something in your magazine that’s a good sign.
+If people are coming back to search for something in your magazine that's a good sign.
 Make life easy for your readers by making the search more effective.
 Issue Based Magazine gives you the option to let your readers search for content site-wide or in specific issue.

 Click here for [Plugin Demo](http://mim.purplemadprojects.com/)